 Common Types of Airbag Injuries

-At William G. Kolodner, P.A., no case is too complex or too small for our experienced lawyers.
+At William G. Kolodner Personal Injury Lawyers, no case is too complex or too small for our experienced lawyers.
 We know how important fair compensation can be for any accident victim–and we always take our attorney-client relationship seriously.

 We represent clients who have sustained any type of airbag injury in a Baltimore crash, including: